-Carmen was drawn from a popular short novel of the same title by Prosper Mérimée (1845), inspired in turn by the writing of George Henry Borrow, an Englishman who had lived among the Spanish Gypsies.
-Bizet's libretto, conventionalized for the conservative, bourgeois audience of the Opéra Comique, was the work of Ludovic Halévy (a cousin of his wife's) and Henri Meilhac.
-Since the opéracomique genre called for spoken dialogue, sung recitatives had to be added if the work was ever to be performed at a grand-opera theater.
-This was done after Bizet's death by his friend Ernest Guiraoud.
+Carmen was drawn from a popular short novel of the same title by Prosper Mérimée (1845), inspired in turn by the writing of George Henry Borrow, an Englishman who had lived among the Roma in Spain.
+Bizet's libretto was the work of Ludovic Halévy (a cousin of his wife's) and Henri Meilhac.
+Since the opéra comique genre called for spoken dialogue, sung recitatives had to be added if the work was ever to be performed at a grand opera theater.
+After Bizet's death, his friend Ernest Guiraoud composed recitatives to replace the dialogue.
 The work's initially poor reception is attributable to the novelty and daring of presenting "low life" in this genre and allowing the heroine to die instead of contriving the customary happy ending.
-Gypsies smoking cigarettes onstage was another risqué element, as was the "immoral" character of the heroine.
+Women smoking cigarettes onstage was another risqué element, as was the "immoral" character of the heroine.
 Carmen survived to become one of the most frequently performed operas in the world.
 Several of its melodies are familiar to millions who have never seen or heard the opera.